-- The Committee shall be comprised of at least three Board members appointed by the Board after considering the recommendation of the Nominating and Governance Committee.
-No Board member shall serve simultaneously on the Committee and the audit committee of more than two other public companies, unless the Board shall determine that such simultaneous service would not impair the Board member’s ability to serve effectively on the Committee and such determination is disclosed in the Company’s proxy statement.
+- The Committee shall be comprised of at least three Board members appointed by the Board after considering the recommendation of the Governance and Sustainability Committee.
+No Board member shall serve simultaneously on the Committee and the audit committee of more than two other public companies.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
 The Board shall designate one Committee member as the Committee’s chair (the “Chair”).

 - Each Committee member shall be financially literate in accordance with NYSE requirements or must become financially literate in accordance with such requirements within a reasonable period of time after his or her appointment to the Committee.

 - At least one Committee member shall have accounting or related financial management expertise in accordance with NYSE requirements, and at least one Committee member shall, in the judgment of the Board, be an “audit committee financial expert” as defined by the SEC.